tangledhelix/dp_pp_utils/README.md

 password.
 Use `auth-config.json.sample` as a guide for the format; it's a straightforward JSON file.

-It will set up a project in `~/dp/pp/{project}`, create a GitHub project, download the text and images from the DP site, and unzip them.
+`make_project.py` will set up a project in `~/dp/pp/{project}`, create a GitHub project, download the text and images from the DP site, and unzip them.

+`make_errata_project.py` will create a simple errata project for creating an errata report for Project Gutenberg.